hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

   - To set ECN value on outgoing packet, set cmsg_level to `IPPROTO_IP` and cmsg_type to `IP_TOS` and use an `int` value.
   - To read ECN value:
     - The socket must have socket option `IPPROTO_IP`, `IP_RECVTOS` set to 1.
     - The ancillary message on level `IPPROTO_IP` and of type `IP_TOS` will contain an integer with the ECN.
-You may need to mask off just the relevant two bites using `IPTOS_ECN_MASK`
+You may need to mask off just the relevant two bytes using `IPTOS_ECN_MASK`
 - IPv6:
   - To set ECN value  on outgoing packet, set cmsg_level to `IPPROTO_IPV6` and cmsg_type to `IPV6_TCLASS` and use an `int` value.
   - To read ECN value:
     - The socket must have socket option `IPPROTO_IPV6`, `IP_RECVTCLASS` to set 1.
     - The ancillary message on level `IPPROTO_IPV6` and of type `IP_TCLASS` will contain an integer with the ECN.
-You may need to mask off just the relevant two bites using `IPTOS_ECN_MASK`
+You may need to mask off just the relevant two bytes using `IPTOS_ECN_MASK`

 What's interesting about IPv6 socket options is that they may not be documented in the Linux man pages.
 In that case (or in any case), more details are available in [RFC 3542](https://tools.ietf.org/html/rfc3542).